PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 While this might not be news to all of you, we have now released our new navigation to everyone.

-We had this behind a feature flag, but now all our users have access to our fresh spaceship-like navigation.
+We had this behind a feature flag, but now all our users have access to our fresh "spaceship-like" navigation.
 What do you think? 🚀

 ### [Refreshing Insights](https://github.com/PostHog/posthog/pull/3144)

 ![Refreshing Insights](https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/refreshing-insights.png)

-To provide a smooth user experience, we cache query results so that you don't have to wait for a query to run every time you go back to a chart you've recently looked at.
+To provide a smooth user experience, we cache query results so that you don't have to wait for a query to run every time you view a chart.

-However, this might mean you're sometimes looking at slightly outdated results.
-As such, we now clearly indicate to you if you're looking at a cached result, how long ago this result was computed, and allow you to refresh it any time you want to see an updated result.
+This has the side effect that sometimes you'll be looking at slightly outdated results.
+We made improvements to clearly indicate when you're looking at a cached result, when it was computed, and allow you to refresh.

 ### [Session Recording Filters](https://github.com/PostHog/posthog/pull/2993)

 ![Session filters](https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/session-filters.png)

 Our session recording filters just got **so much more powerful**.
 Filter by session duration, user properties, unseen recordings, actions performed in a session, and so much more.

 You can now get a lot more out of your session recording sessions by tailoring the recordings to specific areas of your product you're looking into.